-For each neon, place a 56-100k resistor in series, and drive from the HV output on the power connector on the board.
-Here is an example with a 56k resistor and two INS-1 neons:
+For each neon, place a 270k resistor in series, and drive from the HV output on the power connector on the board.
+Here is an example with two INS-1 neons:

 Driving 2 neons from the "Tick" circuit

 Troubleshooting

 If not everything goes as you expect, please refer to the test steps during the construction and the associated troubleshooting tips.
 If that does not cover the problem you have, please see below.
 If you still can't find the answer, contact us!